New Mexico Counseling License Requirements

 Does New Mexico offer licensure by reciprocity for professional counselors?

-Yes, to apply to be an LPCC in New Mexico by reciprocity, you will submit a special application along with a Statement of Registration, Certification, or Licensure as a Counselor or Therapist in Another State (sent directly from the state in a sealed envelope), and official transcripts.
+Yes, to apply to be an LPCC in New Mexico by reciprocity, you will submit an application online along with a Statement of Registration, Certification, or Licensure as a Counselor or Therapist in Another State (sent directly from the state in a sealed envelope), and official transcripts.
 You will also need to send a photo and the application fee.